jakebrown58/GravitySimulator/README.md

 ## Instructions

-Just download the repo - and open up index.html in a browser.
+Download the repo locally however you like - and open up particles.html in a browser.
 It doesn't require a server or any libraries.

 ## Keyboard Actions